johnchd/johnchd.github.io/_posts/2023-12-20-Basics-of-AWS.md

 To further understand a scenario implementing the use of **IAM Users** and **IAM Policies**, consider the following scenario:

 Your manager has asked you to administer a specific EC2 instance within AWS.
 As a result, your manager has created you an **IAM User**.
-In order to follow the principle of least privilege, your manager has assigned **IAM Permissions** (to your IAM User) granting you full permissions to the specified EC2 instance by using the associated ARN.
+In order to follow the principle of least privilege, your manager has defined specific **IAM Permissions** within an **IAM Policy** granting you full permission to the specified EC2 instance by using the associated ARN.

-The associated **IAM Permission** assigned for the **IAM user** would look like this:
+The associated IAM Policy has the following **IAM Permission** defined for the **IAM user**:
 ```json
 {
   "Version": "2012-10-17",